And pleasant is the fairy land,

 In Medieval England the day was known as Allhallows, or All Hallows’ Day; the evening before was known as All Hallows’ Eve, or Halloween.
 Hallow is a verb meaning:

-There are several novelizations of “Tam Lin” as well multiple musical versions.
-The first one I read, and still one of my very favorite’s is Elizabeth Pope’s Perilous Gard.
-It’s a YA set in Elizabethan England.
+There are several novels inspired by “Tam Lin” as well multiple musical versions.
+The first one I read, and still one of my very favorite’s is Elizabeth Pope’s The Perilous Gard.
+The Perilous Gard is a YA set in Elizabethan England.
 The heroine is one of Elizabeth I’s ladies-in-waiting, removed from Hatfield “for her own good,” and placed in the guardian ship of a minor noble in Derby, near the location of the Blue John fluorspar mine in the caverns at Treak Cliff near Castleton in the Derbyshire hills.
 Pope’s novel is not a retelling of the ballad, but the ballad is a thematic touchstone for the novel, one that the characters refer to.

 Pamela Dean‘s Tam Lin is set in a small liberal arts college, with Janet an incoming freshman.
 It too is a fabulous book, with a lovely and very different take on Tam Lin.
 Dean’s Tam Lin is rich with literary allusions that are a joy if you recognize them but that aren’t intrusive.The ballad is a source, and a touchstone for Dean’s novel, but again, this is not a mere retelling.
 Dean’s Tam Lin is also a super female bildungsroman, or coming of age story, and the heroine Janet has a believable voice.